kinjo/geed/README.md

 Geed is a collection of Perl scripts.
 Currently, there are two scripts available geed-repl and geed-del.

-NOTE: Since if you use Geed without a version control system, your source code may be extensively destroyed, so it is strongly recommend that you operate with a version control systems such as Git
+NOTE: If you use Geed without a version control system, your source code may be extensively destroyed.
+So it is strongly recommend that you operate with a version control systems such as Git.

 # Install